-The resilience options were assessed against SEA objectives similarly to the supply demand resource options and E&S valuation was undertaken but the costings were not used as part of economic balance of supply and demand modelling and were used to inform the SEA.
+A number of resilience options, which are discussed further in section 14, were assessed against SEA objectives similarly to the supply demand resource options and E&S valuation was undertaken but the costings were not used as part of economic balance of supply and demand modelling and were used to inform the SEA.
 The environmental impacts for these options were identified as either low or moderate risk, as illustrated in Table 12.9.
 The impacts could be managed through appropriate route selection, investigation and mitigation to minimise long-term impacts from pipeline construction.